 - You must wait until the coat dries to re-coat it.

-If you use the right type of sandpaper (grit) you won’t damage the chalk paint.
-However, if you use the wrong sandpaper, you will damage the finish.
+Sanding doesn’t damage a chalk paint finish if you use the right type of sandpaper and grit.
+However, you can remove or damage the chalk paint finish if you use the wrong type of sandpaper, grit, or sanding method.

 Sandpapers come in different grits.
 For instance, ultrafine-grit sandpaper is made to smoothen a surface and remove imperfections.
 On the other hand, coarse-grit sandpaper is made to remove a finish from the surface.
 So, if you use the right type of sandpaper, you won’t damage the finish.

-- For the final coat of the paint, use ultrafine-grit sandpaper (800-grit).
+- For the final coat of the paint, use ultrafine-grit sandpaper (440-grit).